-The Centre for Astrophysics and Supercomputing (CAS) is dedicated to inspiring a fascination of the universe through research and education.
+The Centre for Astrophysics and Supercomputing (CAS) is dedicated to inspiring a fascination with the universe through research and education.
 We aim to understand how the universe around us came to be and determine the nature of the physical laws making it work.
 By pursuing this work, we will enable technology development, train the next generation of physical scientists and inspire the public.

 Our research